11avnishkumar/cpp/Basics/Notes.md

 - It is object-oriented-language.
 - Used to make system application.
 ## Data Types

-- Data Type
-- Enumerator Data type
+### Enumerator Data type
 - enumerator data type is nothing but a set of constants defined by the user.

 ```cpp
     #include<iostream>